leung018/spring-e-commerce-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.leungcheng.spring-simple-backend' is invalid and this project uses 'com.leungcheng.spring_simple_backend' instead.
+* The original package name 'com.leungcheng.spring-simple-backend' is invalid and this project uses 'com.leungcheng.spring_e_commerce_backend' instead.

 # Getting Started